-Puṇya-karmas, on the other hand, are those beneficial actions that support us to strengthen our awareness of our own divinity and of the presence of divinity in the world.
-Helping others in need, being courageous enough to speak the truth, practicing honesty, remaining calm in challenging situations, being kind and courteous toward all living beings are all examples of puṇya-karmas that can be practiced anywhere and at any time.
+The remedy for this condition is the performance of noble actions, or puṇya-karma.
+The beneficial actions that constitute puṇya-karma support us to strengthen the awareness of our own divinity and of the presence of divinity in the world.
+Helping others in need, being courageous enough to speak the truth, practicing honesty, remaining calm in challenging situations, being kind and courteous toward all living beings are all examples of puṇya-karma that can be practiced anywhere and at any time.
 Performing such actions helps us to cultivate the noble virtues—like generosity, serenity, strength, courage, compassion, respect, and love.
 Over time, we build a storehouse of these positive qualities, and they become our constant companions as we navigate the fluctuations of life, supporting us to stay focused on our goal.

 Through puṇya-karma, we wash away the pollution of negative mental impressions, assiduously break the chains of attachments, and efface the concept of duality that makes us misunderstand the world as different from our own Self.
 Just as the constant flow of water in a river dislodges the dirt from the stones that lie on the riverbed, by consciously and repeatedly performing good, virtuous actions—actions of merit—we cleanse the mind of its impurities.
 Puṇya-karma propels the mind forward on its journey of purification.
 Such a pure mind becomes like the limitless sky—above and beyond.